opnsense/tools/README.md

 How to specify build options via configuration file
 ---------------------------------------------------

-The configuration file is required at "CONFIGDIR/SETTINGS/build.conf".
+The configuration file is required at "CONFIGDIR/build.conf".
 Its contents can be modified to adapt a non-standard build environment and to avoid excessive Makefile arguments.

+A local override exists as "CONFIGDIR/build.conf.local" and is parsed first to allow more flexible overrides.
 Use with care.

 How to run individual or composite build steps
 ----------------------------------------------